inspec/inspec/docs-chef-io/content/inspec/dsl_inspec.md

 Some notes about `only_if`:

-- `only_if` applies to the entire `control`.
+* `only_if` applies to the entire `control`.
 If the results of the `only_if` block evaluate to false, any Chef InSpec resources mentioned as part of a `describe` block will not be run.
 Additionally, the contents of the describe blocks will not be run.
 However, bare Ruby expressions and bare Chef InSpec resources (not assocated with a describe block) preceding the only_if statement will run
-- `only_if` also accepts hash with impact key to reset the impact value of the control.
-Control's impact is useful in determing it's enhanced outcome.
+* `only_if` also accepts hash with impact key to reset the impact value of the control.
+Control's impact is helpful in determining it is enhanced outcome.

 To illustrate: